nansencenter/NERSC-HYCOM-CICE/TP0a1.00/expt_01.0/README.md

 # Running jobs

-Before jobs are run the script $NHCROOT/bin/expt_preprocess.sh must be run, this can be set in the job queue script.
+Before jobs are run the script expt_preprocess.sh must be run, this can be set in the job script.
 You can also run this script interactively from the experiment directory, to make sure you have all data files you need.
 It should cover most of the data files we use, and handle most (but not all) inconsistencies.
 If there is a inconsistency not caught by the script, it will eventually be caught by hycom.